Reshex/Workout-Tracker/README.md

 An application for the gym goers.

-a front application about tracking your workout progress, this is a project in order to put up for a test my vanilla ts capabilities, I have only used html, scss, and typescript in order to do this app
+This is a front-end application for tracking your workout progress.
+This project is a test of my vanilla TypeScript capabilities.
+I have used only HTML, SCSS, and TypeScript to develop this app.